Know Before You Go: Galveston Edition

 Historic Homes

-We have hit my soft spot.
-When in Galveston… A huge portion of the island is known for its incredible architecture and beautifully restored homes.
-If you have the opportunity, I strongly recommend staying in one.
+A huge portion of the island is known for its incredible architecture and beautifully restored homes.

 Most of these B&Bs are within walking distance to The Strand or the Seawall.
 Others worth looking into are The Lasker Inn, Lost Bayou Guesthouse, Galveston East End Guest House, and Avenue O.